pypa/setuptools/docs/deprecated/distutils/examples.rst

     distribute

-This call reads the ``name`` metadata by running the :func:`distutils.core.setup`  function.
+This call reads the ``name`` metadata by running the ``distutils.core.setup``  function.
 Although, when a source or binary distribution is created with Distutils, the metadata fields are written in a static file called :file:`PKG-INFO`.
 When a Distutils-based project is installed in Python, the :file:`PKG-INFO` file is copied alongside the modules